-A DBYD survey conducted in 2018 identified underground services from several utilities in the vicinity of Johnson Park.
+SERVICE AND INFRASTRUCTURE A DBYD survey conducted in 2018 identified underground services from several utilities in the vicinity of Johnson Park.
 The majority of services exist in the streets around Johnson Park.
-Services significant within the park include:

-- Ausgrid electricity conduits within the park. - Sydney Water sewer main along the north-western edge of the park. - Sydney Water water main transecting through the middle of the site in an eastwest direction.

-The original vegetation community in the parks would have been STIF which was cleared for agricultural and urban development after European settlement.
+Services significant within the park include: Ausgrid electricity conduits within the park.
+Sydney Water sewer main along the north-western edge of the park.
+Sydney Water water main transecting through the middle of the site in an east-west direction.
+EXISTING NATURAL ENVIRONMENT The original vegetation community in the parks would have been STIF which was cleared for agricultural and urban development after European settlement.
 The Dulwich Hill Parklands are located within a Biodiversity Wildlife Corridor and Biodiversity Bandicoot Protection area for Eastern Long Nosed Bandicoots.
 The parks, provide habitat for bandicoots as well as other threatened native species including; grey headed flying foxes, eastern bentwing bats and Regent honeyeaters.
-Johnson Park also forms part of The GreenWay Priority Biodiversity Area and provides priority and supporting habitats as part of the SSROC Biodiversity Corridors 2016

-Johnson Park contains a bush care area in the north-eastern corner which was established as a offset for the lightrail project.
-This site is connected to an established bushcare site along the rail corridoor and has been revegetated with flora from the STIF community.
+Johnson Park is included in the Greenway Priority Biodiversity Area (Marrickville Council Biodiversity Strategy) and is identified as Supporting Habitats as part of the SSROC Biodiversity Corridors 2016.
+Johnson Park contains a native revegetation in the north-eastern corner which was established as a offset for the lightrail project.
+This site is connected to an established bushcare site along the rail corridor and has been revegetated with Flora from the STIF community.
 A line of mature figs and brushbox trees runs along the southern edge of the site.
 Large trees including brush boxes exist along the western and northern edges.
 A line of palms line the pathway on the eastern edge of the park.

-- Introduce park signage. - Extend bushcare site and allow access into site. - Introduce stormwater management. - Upgrade and improve toilet facility. - Change basketball court to multipurpose court (including fencing) - · Replace cricket nets. - Review accessibility of site and its facilities. - Provide additional bubblers and bicycle parking.
+SITE OPPORTUNITIES Key site opportunities include: Introduce park signage.
+Extend bushcare site and allow access into site.
+Introduce stormwater management.
+Upgrade and improve toilet facility.
+Change basketball court to multipurpose court (including fencing) Replace cricket nets.
+Review accessibility of site and its facilities.
+Provide additional bubblers and bicycle parking.